How To Massage A Baby

 Consistently using the same fragranced baby oil during your baby’s massage, like JOHNSON’S® baby oil, may not only evoke your child’s warm feelings of time spent with you later in life, but may also help your baby recognize, as soon as you smooth on that first bit of oil, that massage time has started and he can now relax and engage fully with you.

 Skin-to-skin contact, or what’s known as “Kangaroo Care,” is a powerful practice that has particular benefits among premature and low-birth-weight infants.

 For these infants, research has shown that skin-to-skin contact can promote caring relationships with mom and dad, enhance thinking skills, increase likelihood of breastfeeding and reduce the number of days spent in the hospital.

-Through massage, you can gain increased awareness of how your baby communicates.
+Through massage your baby will benefit in many ways, you can gain increased awareness of how your baby communicates.
 You'll learn to read his likes, dislikes, desires and emotions.
 You'll learn the best time for cuddling, playing and relaxing.
 And your relationship will grow as you and your baby will discover what is best for you both.